 In the last time-saving secret, we talked about “naming” objects using the Selection Pane, and I briefly mentioned how helpful this tool is when “layering” objects.
-In PowerPoint, you can layer objects by bringing them to the front, sending them to the back, or you can slightly nudge an object forward or backward.
+You can layer objects by bringing them to the front, sending them to the back, or you can slightly nudge an object forward or backward.

 Let’s look at my October newsletter template again.
-I have a lot of graphics layered in my header.
+There are a lot of graphics layered in my header.
 The bundle of wheat was originally behind the wagon, basket of apples, and the October title.
-I could not click on the wheat image to move it because it was behind other objects.
+Since it was behind other images, I could not click on the wheat image to move it.
 I could have moved the wagon and baskets of apples to get to it, but I had those images where I wanted them, and I didn’t want to spend time arranging them all again.

 If you only have a few objects on the page you don’t necessarily have to use the Selection Pane.
 You could click on the object you want to move and arrange it either backward or forwards. (see example below)

 Let’s take a look at my Speller’s Choice Menus.
-I have a lot of graphics and text boxes on one slide.
+There are a lot of graphics and text boxes on one slide.
 I placed the cascading flowers where I wanted them, but I didn’t want to accidentally move one of them while I continued to work on the design of the page.
-I selected all of the flowers > clicked on Arrange > clicked on Group.
+To lock them in place, I selected all of the flowers > clicked on Arrange > clicked on Group.
 This grouped all the flowers into one object.